ElyDotDev/windows-kill/windows-kill-library/README.md

 **P.S**: I'm trying to find a solution for the problem.
 Currently no solution founded.
 I'll be happy if you can help me by giving me a solution or just a clue to find the solution.
 So feel free and inform me by creating new issue or sending email.

+**P.S-1**: Warm-up is added for applications which have child processes, to call the warmUp before creating any child process.
+So the thread address saved before any child process created.

 ## Usage Instruction
 ### Prebuilt libraries
 Fastest and easiest way to use the **windows-kill-library** is download the prebuilt libraries.
 You could find them in repo's [Releases page](https://github.com/alirdn/windows-kill/releases).
 The library has been built both as a dynamic library (.dll) and static library (.lib) for both 32bit (Win32) and 64bit (x64) Windows.